By David Joel Miller.

 Your insides are important.
 Make time to see a doctor and address your physical health concerns.
 Sometimes things we worry about turn out to be unimportant.
 I have never seen a serious illness that got better without treatment.
 Putting off finding out if you have a disease or condition does not prevent it.
 Not treating an illness allows it to become more serious.

 Physical health is also about having your vision and hearing checked.
 Children who need glasses and don’t get them are at high risk to fall behind in school and not achieve their full potential.
-Adults who can’t see or hear don’t succeed as well at jobs or life.
+Adults who can’t see or hear don’t succeed as well in jobs or life.

 Besides wearing glasses makes you look smarter and cooler!